Eleanor of England, Queen of Castile

 Eleanor of England (Leonor; c.
-1161 – 31 October 1214), was Queen of Castile and Toledo as wife of Alfonso VIII of Castile.
+1161 – 31 October 1214), was Queen of Castile and Toledo as the wife of Alfonso VIII of Castile.
 She was the sixth child and second daughter of Henry II, King of England, and Eleanor of Aquitaine.
-She served as Regent of Castile during the minority of her son Henry I between the death of her spouse until her own death in 1214.
+She served as Regent of Castile during the minority of her son Henry I for 26 days between the death of her husband and her own death in 1214.
+Her great-granddaughter and namesake, Eleanor of Castile, married the future Edward I of England in 1254.

 Early life and family

 Eleanor was born in the castle at Domfront, Normandy c.
-1161, as the second daughter of King Henry II of England and his wife Eleanor, Duchess of Aquitaine, and was baptised by Henry of Marcy.
+1161, as the second daughter of King Henry II of England and his wife Eleanor, Duchess of Aquitaine, who she was named after.
+She was baptised by Henry of Marcy and her godparents at her baptism were Achard, bishop of Avranches, and the abbot of Le Mont Saint Michel, Robert of Torigni.

+Her full siblings were Henry the Young King, Duchess Matilda of Saxony, King Richard I, Duke Geoffrey II of Brittany, Queen Joan of Sicily and King John.
 Her half-siblings were Countess Marie of Champagne and Countess Alix of Blois.
-Her full siblings were Henry the Young King, Duchess Matilda of Saxony, King Richard I, Duke Geoffrey II of Brittany, Queen Joan of Sicily and King John.
 Eleanor had an older brother, William (17 August 1153 – April 1156), the first son of Henry II, and Eleanor of Aquitaine, who died of a seizure at Wallingford Castle, and was buried in Reading Abbey at the feet of his great-grandfather Henry I.

+In 1165 her marriage was arranged to Frederick V, Duke of Swabia, the oldest son of the Holy Roman Emperor Frederick I Barbarossa and Beatrice I, Countess of Burgundy, but he died before the marriage was able to take place.